thejimoneil/AppWorkloadJsonDecoder/README.md

 ## Features

 - 🔍 **Smart Search**: Find the most recent log entry for any app or search by specific App GUID
-- 📄 **JSON Extraction**: Automatically extracts and prettifies JSON policy data
+- 📄 **Enhanced JSON Extraction**: Automatically extracts and prettifies JSON policy data with parsed nested objects
-- 🛠️ **Detection Rule Decoding**: Decodes base64-encoded PowerShell detection scripts
+- 🛠️ **Detection Rule Decoding**: Decodes base64-encoded PowerShell detection scripts with BOM removal
+- 🎯 **Intelligent JSON Parsing**: Converts nested JSON strings (RequirementRules, InstallEx, ReturnCodes, DetectionRule) into proper objects
 - 📁 **Organized Output**: Creates timestamped files with meaningful names
 - 🧹 **Clean Scripts**: Removes BOM characters that can cause script execution errors
 - 💬 **Interactive Mode**: User-friendly prompts for easy operation
+- � **Enhanced Debugging**: Comprehensive error handling and diagnostic information
-- 📖 **Comprehensive Help**: Built-in documentation and usage examples
+- �📖 **Comprehensive Help**: Built-in documentation and usage examples
+- ⚡ **Cross-Compatible**: Works with both Windows PowerShell 5.1 and PowerShell 7+

 ## Requirements

-- Windows PowerShell 5.1 or PowerShell 7+
+- **Windows PowerShell 5.1** or **PowerShell 7+** (compatible with both)
 - Access to Intune Management Extension logs (typically requires administrative privileges)
 - Microsoft Intune environment with deployed applications

+> **Note**: The script has been tested and is compatible with both Windows PowerShell 5.1 (default on Windows 10/11) and PowerShell 7+.
+It uses only built-in cmdlets and avoids PowerShell 7-specific features for maximum compatibility.

 ## Installation